 Promises to give with due dates extending beyond one year are discounted to present value using Treasury bill rates with similar term investments with an added amount for economic uncertainty.
 The applicable discount rate for amounts due in more than one year was approximately 3%.

-At June 30, 2017 and 2016, approximately \$4,300 and \$9,700 respectively, was deemed uncollectible and written off.
+At June 30, 2018 and 2017, approximately \$39,400 and \$4,300 respectively, of unconditional promises to give was deemed uncollectible and written off.

 NOTE D - PROPERTY AND EQUIPMENT

 Property and equipment consists of the following: